astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 smtp_mail_from = noreply@astronomer.io
 ```

-You can also set these values using environment variables; if you are running on the Astronomer platform, you can set up SMTP this way since the `airflow.cfg` cannot be directly edited.
+You can also set these values using environment variables.
 In this case, all parameters are preceded by `AIRFLOW__SMTP__`, consistent with Airflow environment variable naming convention.
 For example, `smtp_host` can be specified by setting the `AIRFLOW__SMTP__SMTP_HOST` variable.
 For more on Airflow email configuration, check out the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html).

+> Note: If you are running on the Astronomer platform, you can set up SMTP using environment variables since the `airflow.cfg` cannot be directly edited.
 For more on email alerting on the Astronomer platform, see the 'Notifications on Astronomer' section below.

 ### Customizing Email Notifications